Last Updated on November 12, 2025 by Ozlinks Education

 Skill Level: 3 | Assessing Authority: TRA

-If you are a motorcycle mechanic wanting to migrate to Australia under a skilled migration program visa such as visa 491, visa 190, or visa 494, you must complete the compulsory skill assessment.
+If you are a motorcycle mechanic wanting to migrate to Australia under a skilled migration program visa such as visa 491, visa 190, visa 494, visa 189 or visa 186 Direct Entry you must complete the compulsory skill assessment.
 This is one of the most important requirements for your visa application.

 Job description